daattali/beautiful-jekyll/_drafts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 1 Socket x 20 cores x 2.20GHz x 9 hosts = 396 GHz

-So what is to note about this:
+So what is to note here :
 - Still $60,090 cheaper than the 8 hosts single socket cluster !
-(What could you buy with 60K ?)
+(That could provide training to your whole team)
 - 12 more GHz to reduce the impact of the hypervisor overhead
 - 20 more physical cores to decrease the vCPU to physical core ratio
-- 1 more host to improve redundancy and fault tolerance
+- 1 more host to improve redundancy and reduce failure domains
-- more room for growth.
+- Room for growth.

 Should we stop here?
-Probably.
+Maybe.
 Will we?
 Boy no!

-Let's have fun and try to match the $235,824 of the dual socket cluster with single sockets.
+Let's try to match the $235,824 of the dual socket cluster with single sockets servers.

 And here it is: